 As you can see, it involves many steps and each of these steps can be crucial.
 We have already simplified the entire process of buying a house by dividing it into 8 easy steps.
 If you just follow these steps and plan every step correctly, then it’ll help you avoid many hassles and issues commonly associated with buying a house.

 What else do you think one should do when buying a house in 2021?
-Share your favorite tips and hacks by commenting below.
-And if you have any question about buying a house, feel free to ask below.
+Share your favourite tips and hacks by commenting below.
+And if you have any questions about buying a house, feel free to ask below.
 We’ll be happy to answer your questions and help you through.